juicyauth/juicyauth-docs/docs/gpt-prompts/backend.md

 **Prompt:**

 I need help implementing JWT verification in my backend using this API endpoint:
-`GET https://api.lockless.dev/auth/public-key/` to retrieve the public key used to verify JWTs issued by the Lockless service.
+`GET https://api.juicyauth.dev/auth/public-key/` to retrieve the public key used to verify JWTs issued by the JuicyAuth service.
 The tokens are encoded using the RS256 algorithm.

 Can you provide an implementation example in [your chosen backend technology]?